 Our activities to remove devices containing low-density PCBs started in fiscal 2017.

 At the headquarters factory of Yamaha Music Manufacturing Japan, the Company updated the wastewater processing equipment in March 2018 in order to improve earthquake resistance and processing capabilities.
 This new equipment can process twice the wastewater of the previous equipment and has been designed to withstand an earthquake with an intensity of 6-strong to 7.

 Chemical Substance Management and Reduction of Emissions

 - *1 PRTR: An abbreviation for Pollutant Release and Transfer Register.
-The PRTR Law is an abbreviation of the Law Concerning Reporting, etc. of Releases to the Environment of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof
+The PRTR Law is an abbreviation of the Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof

 - *2 VOCs (volatile organic compounds): These compounds, contained as thinning agents for coatings and adhesives, are believed to be one factor in the release of photochemical oxidants and suspended particulate matter (SPM).